DruxAMB/Retro/README.md

       },
     });

-  // Count the total number of top-level posts (threads) i.e., threads that are not comments. const totalPostsCount = await Thread.countDocuments({
+  // Count the total number of top-level posts (retro) i.e., retro that are not comments. const totalPostsCount = await Thread.countDocuments({
     parentId: { $in: [null, undefined] },
   }); // Get the total count of posts